 Both Italy and Bulgaria have already played hosts to the Men’s World Championships.
 Italy last organised the Men’s World Championship in 2010, when Brazil claimed the title in Rome.
 Italy also hosted the men’s event in 1978 and organised the highly successful Women’s World Championship in 2014.
 Bulgaria, on the other hand, hosted both the Men’s and Women’s World Championships in 1970.
 The East Germans won the men’s competition in Sofia, while the USSR were victorious in the women’s competition in Varna.

-The world’s best 24 teams will be in Italy and Bulgaria following a qualifying process, which started in 2016, involved a record number of more than 140 countries and will conclude in 2018.
+The world’s best 24 teams will be in Italy and Bulgaria following a qualifying process, which started in 2016, involved a record number of more than 130 countries and concluded in 2017.

 With six titles to its name, Russia’s predecessor, the Soviet Union, is the most successful nation since the first World Championship took place in 1949.
 However, it will be 36 years since their last gold medal, which they won in 1982 in Buenos Aires.